-The reason this fire wasn’t the deadliest single-building fire in American history is because this was first time that penicillin was used large scale to prevent infection from burns (there were lots of learnings from this); also, the doctor in charge of the burn victims was a researcher working to improve treatments for burns for those fighting overseas.
+The reason this fire wasn’t the deadliest single-building fire in American history is that this was the first time that penicillin was used in large scale to prevent infection from burns (there were lots of learnings from this); also, the doctor in charge of the burn victims was a researcher working to improve treatments for burns for those fighting overseas.

 Thanks to the success in treating the Cocoanut victims, both penicillin and new burn treatment methods were approved for use with the soldiers fighting overseas.

 This is still considered the deadliest nightclub fire in the world.
 And, in stark contrast to the Rhythm Club fire, the Cocoanut fire was a big deal for Boston and the rest of the United States because it killed soldiers, movie stars, musicians, socialites, and sports fans who wanted a drink after the Boston College football game.

 If more attention had been paid to the Rhythm Club fire (instead of mansplaining the evils of excess around town and in the news), perhaps all these deaths could have been prevented.